-#1 Best Vegan Alternative: Just Egg
+The Best Vegan Egg Substitutes

+Oggs is an aquafaba egg product.
 If you haven’t heard about aquafaba yet, where have you been?
 And if you’re not a fan of chickpeas (weird) then you can now buy aquafaba separately with OGGS!

 We recommend checking out the OGGS website, they’ve got a really fun calculator that works out how many chickens have been given the day off thanks to your use of their product.